 National Center for Quality Afterschool: The National Center for Quality Afterschool at SEDL provides research-based resources and professional development to help state education agencies and local practitioners develop high-quality, balanced out-of-school learning programs.
 Recent work includes providing professional development on the Afterschool Training Toolkit to staff of 21st Century Community Learning Centers afterschool programs.

-Louisiana Afterschool Evaluation: SEDL's Afterschool, Family and Community program staff are conducting a 3-year evaluation study of the Louisiana Department of Education’s (LDOE) afterschool programs.
-Staff are cleaning and managing the extant data provided by LDOE and its contractors; analyzing data to determine the impact of these programs on student academic performance, attendance, discipline, and participation; and developing and implementing satisfaction surveys for program and school staff and parents of participants.
+Louisiana Afterschool Evaluation: SEDL's Afterschool, Family and Community program staff conducted a 3-year evaluation study of the Louisiana Department of Education’s (LDOE) afterschool programs.
+Staff cleaned and managed the extant data provided by LDOE and its contractors; analyzed data to determine the impact of these programs on student academic performance, attendance, discipline, and participation; and developed and implemented satisfaction surveys for program and school staff and parents of participants.

 California Afterschool Demonstration Program: SEDL worked with the California Department of Education to identify high-quality afterschool programs in the state and to establish technical assistance based on the promising practices of the programs identified.
 SEDL then worked with the identified programs to develop training and resources used to support other afterschool programs in the state.

 National Partnership for Quality Afterschool Learning (2003–2008): SEDL’s past work in expanded learning includes leading the nine-member National Partnership for Quality Afterschool Learning in a nationwide research, development, and dissemination project.
 Funded by the U.S. Department of Education, the project included a 5-year study providing on-site assessments of more than 100 afterschool sites.
 The National Partnership rigorously documented program characteristics and practices in six content areas: the arts, literacy, mathematics, science, technology, and homework help.
 The Partnership applied its research findings by developing training and the online Afterschool Training Toolkit.